tml/cadmus/src/Chapter-4/Part VI: Accepting user input.md

 -	Given we are trying to calculate the angle in a right-angled triangle, what sort of ‘cases’ do you have to account for?

 HINTS:
--You will probably need to import the maths API into your program in order to use Sin/Tan/Cos.
+- You will probably need to import the maths API into your program in order to use Sin/Tan/Cos.
 That is, `import java.lang.Math`; Also, for methods you can use refer to: http://docs.oracle.com/javase/7/docs/api/java/lang/Math.html
--The sin/tan/cos methods in Java give back a result in radians.
+- The sin/tan/cos methods in Java give back a result in radians.
 What method (that you have previously made) would you have to utilise?